 Kate is currently the Program Director for A New Approach, Australia's leading arts and culture think tank.
-She was previously the Chair of the Goldfields-Esperance Development Commission and of Regional Arts Australia.
-She has been a member of the Board of the Australia Council for the Arts, of the Regional Development Council and of Country Arts WA.
+She was previously the Chair of the Goldfields-Esperance Development Commission and of Regional Arts Australia, as well as a member of the Board of the Australia Council for the Arts, of the Regional Development Council and of Country Arts WA.
 Her work has been recognised through two national awards – a Sidney Myer Creative Fellowship (2014-2015) and a Churchill Fellowship (2012).
 She was named a 40Under40 WA Business Leader in 2017.
 She is a member of the live art and social change hairdressing group Sir Madam Salon.

 Kate holds a B. Arts (Hons.) in History from the University of Melbourne and a B. Creative Arts in Writing from the Victorian College of the Arts.
 She is a graduate of the Australian Institute of Company Directors.
-Based in Kalgoorlie-Boulder, WA, Kate’s work takes her to regional, remote and very remote parts of Australia as well as overseas.
-She has lived and worked in the Ngaanyatjarra Lands, WA, and in Yogyakarta, Indonesia.
+Kate’s work takes her to regional, remote and very remote parts of Australia as well as overseas.
+She has lived and worked in the Ngaanyatjarra Lands and Kalgoorlie in Western Australia, and in Yogyakarta, Indonesia.